Goutam Deb: Personal life

 His wife is a social worker and elected as Councillor from Ward No. 17, Siliguri Municipal Corporation.

 His son Saswata Deb studied in St. Xavier's Collegiate School.
 He is currently pursuing Computer Science and Engineering from VIT Bhopal.
-His daughter Dr. Sreya Deb obtained her M.B.B.S. degree from Calcutta National Medical College and Hospital and is currently pursuing her MD degree from St. John’s Medical College, Bangalore.
+His daughter Dr. Sreya Deb obtained her M.B.B.S. degree from Calcutta National Medical College and Hospital and is currently pursuing her MD degree from St. Johns Medical College, Bengaluru.